 Nestled near Biscayne Bay in Downtown, the Museum of Science boasts a massive three-level aquarium that is home to numerous species from Gulf Stream sharks to jellyfish.
 Guests can learn about the different South Florida ecosystems as each level contains a different environment to showcase the habitat of mangrove forests and the Everglades.
 There’s also a 250-seat planetarium with a 16-million-color visual system that offers guests a 3D immersion into the projected galaxies and the sea.
 Plus, pack a picnic basket and have lunch on the lawns of the sprawling Museum Park with views of the bay.

-Just a five-minute stroll away from the Museum of Science, PAMM also promises an afternoon full of educational activities, complete with sensory-filled exhibitions.
+Just a five-minute stroll away from the Museum of Science, PAMM also promises an afternoon full of educational activities, complete with immersive exhibitions to stimulate the senses.
 The contemporary art museum offers two levels of modern art in the form of paintings and installations and an indoor/outdoor experience where families can also play outside underneath the hanging gardens.
-Not to miss is the family-friendly tour through the galleries, which offers kids a fun activity bag (complete with scavenger hunts and puzzles) and takes place every fourth Saturday of the month from 1–2 pm.
+The family-friendly tour through the galleries is not to be missed, and offers kids a fun activity bag (complete with scavenger hunts and puzzles) and takes place every third Saturday of the month from 1-2pm.

 Who doesn’t like cinnamon rolls and strawberry milkshakes?
 Just about a 45-minute drive away in the Redlands, the beloved Knaus Berry Farm has fed locals for decades with its delicious gooey cinnamon rolls, apple pies, and homemade milkshakes.
 Families can enjoy some strawberry-picking in the fields and spend a morning enjoying the fresh, unpolluted air of the suburbs.